Quantum Fluctuation Driven First-order Phase Transitions in Optical Lattices: Conclusions

-\emph{Conclusions}---In summary, we have investigated the quantum fluctuation effects in two-species bosons in a three-dimensional optical lattice.
+In summary, we have investigated the quantum fluctuation effects in two-species bosons in a three-dimensional optical lattice.
 We find that nature of the superfluid-Mott insulator phase transition of one type of bosons can be changed from second-order to first-order by the quantum fluctuations of the other type of bosons.
-This novel phenomenon occurs near the QCP with the appearance of competing orders.
 The scaling behavior of this first-order phase transition was studied and the critical exponents were calculated.
 Finally, we discussed the observation of this phenomenon in a realistic cold-atom experiment.